I accept nearly all LinkedIn invites…and what’s my reward?

 It’s like those internet TV shows where participation is FREE!
 But you have to pay thousands for their production crew.
 Yeah, my cell phone was “free” too.

-Folks who pay to be co-authors or contributors or Internet radio/tv hosts as a marketing strategy are wasting their money.
+Folks who pay to be co-authors or contributors or Internet radio/tv hosts as a marketing strategy are being played for suckers.
 If you’ve got a book in you, write the darn book YOURSELF!
-Then work with someone like Radial to get professional editing, layout and cover design.
-Our authors sell on Amazon.
+Then hire people with expertise in professional editing, layout and cover design.
+We’ve worked with authors who sell on Amazon.
 It doesn’t get more international than that.

 The bottom line: